AlecSmith96/fourth-floor-exercise/README.md

 2022-11-19T15:21:37.495Z        info    cmd/main.go:20  Starting the service
 ```

-By default the service will run on port `8080`, although this is configurable (see [Configuration Instructions](#configuration)).
+By default the service will run on port `8080`, although this is configurable (see [Configuration Instructions](#configuration-instructions)).

 ### Run Using Docker

-The application provides convenience make command for both building the docker image and running it.
+The application provides convenience make commands for both building the docker image and running it.
 Configuration for the docker image will be pulled in from the same configuration file used to run it locally.
 To run the application using Docker:
 * `make docker-build`
 * `make docker-run`

 This will build and run the image with the name `ff-exercise`:
 ```
 fourth-floor-exercise$ docker container ls
 CONTAINER ID   IMAGE                    COMMAND                  CREATED         STATUS                PORTS                                                                                                                                                                                                                                                    NAMES
 224dcedc7e44   ff-exercise              "/build --config dev…"   8 seconds ago   Up 6 seconds          0.0.0.0:8080->8080/tcp, :::8080->8080/tcp
 ```

 ## Configuration Instructions